jingweimo/academic-kickstart/content/project/NIFAPoultry/index.md

 ---
-title: Sinusoidal-Illumination Imaging (SII): A Potential Tool for Enhanced Detection of Muscle Defects and Microbial Spoilage of Poultry
+title: Sinusoidal-Illumination Imaging (SII) A Potential Tool for Enhanced Detection of Muscle Defects and Microbial Spoilage of Poultry
 # summary: An example of using the in-built project page.
 # tags:
 # - Deep Learning